virtual-labs/tool-web-ext-vscode/docs/DEVELOPER_README.md

     - summary of action/jobs:
         -  fetches code from the experiment repository
         - runs a series of commands to run the virtual-labs buildexp package i.e virtual-labs/buildexp validate; this lints the code
-        - outputs this to a text file lint.txt which is pushed to dev
 - View Current Experiment
     - workflow name: deployment-script.yml
     - Trigger: workflow disptach
     - Triggered via octokit on click of button
 For further details, clink on this [link](https://docs.github.com/en/actions/using-workflows)